deliveroo/routemaster/README.md

 All requests over non-SSL connections will be met with a 308 Permanent Redirect.

 HTTP Basic is required for all requests.
-The username is stored as a humab-readable name (but not checked); the password should be a per-client UUID.
+The username is stored as a human-readable name (but not checked); the password should be a per-client UUID.

 The list of allowed clients is part of the configuration, and is passed as a comma-separated list to the `ROUTEMASTER_CLIENTS` environment variable.